 - Does your business sell its products or services to one or a few customers?

-Answering yes to any of those questions would make your business a good candidate for contingent business insurance and contingent extra expense insurance.
+Answering yes to any of those questions would make your business a good candidate for contingent business coverage and contingent extra expense insurance.

-Contingent business insurance does not cover interruptions ordered by a government or military, interruptions caused by lack of entry or exit from the business in question, or losses resulting from changes in temperature caused by damaged heating or cooling equipment.
+Contingent business coverage does not cover interruptions ordered by a government or military, interruptions caused by lack of entry or exit from the business in question, or losses resulting from changes in temperature caused by damaged heating or cooling equipment.
 If you want to know more business insurance information, please go to EINSURANCE.com.